 For years Hasbro has been hard at work to reduce the environmental impacts of our products and packaging, including our use of natural resources.
 We are proud of the strides we have made to date and remain committed to developing innovative ways to reduce packaging, maximizing the use of recycled materials, and upholding our commitment to sustainable sourcing.
-We also conduct screening level life cycle assessments (LCAs) on specific products to identify ways to reduce the environmental impact across key product categories.

 - Thinking Outside